lzwjava/blog-source/notes/2025-08-06-fix-pil-imaging-en.md

 ---
-title: "Fix PIL Imaging Backend Error"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Fix PIL Imaging Backend Error
 translated: false
-generated: true
-image: false
 ---

 This error means your PIL installation is either missing its binary backend (`_imaging`) or you’re accidentally using the old “PIL” package instead of the modern “Pillow.”
 Here’s how to fix it: